-- Employment and business opportunities for local residents and businesses.
+Employment and business opportunities for local residents and businesses.
 If included, Respondents are asked to submit detailed plans for apprenticeship programs that facilitate placing existing District residents into employment opportunities within the project.
 The commitment and strategy to develop and implement a local apprenticeship program shall be in accordance with D.C.
-Official Code §§ 32-1401 et seg.
-For more information on the District's apprenticeship program, visit the following DOES please website: http://does.dc.gov/service/apprenticeships Hubbard please contact Drew drew.hubbard@dc.gov. - ii.
+Official Code §§ 32-1401 et seq.
+For more information on the District's DOES apprenticeship program, please visit the following website: http://does.dc.gov/service/apprenticeships please contact Terry Kenner at terry.kenner2@dc.gov.

 Opportunities for District neighborhood-based businesses to participate in the project.

 If included, evidence of the inclusion of such businesses should be submitted in the form of written confirmation from such neighborhood-based businesses and shall include the scope and details of the said businesses' involvement in the project.